p-mckenzie/p-mckenzie.github.io/_posts/2018-3-12-Bachelor-finale.md

 layout: post

 # The title of your post
-title: "Twitter Takes On the Bachelor (Finale)"
+title: "Twitter takes on the Bachelor (finale)"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.